rubytogether/rubytogether.org/app/views/news/2018-05-07-april-2018-monthly-update.html.md

 ## budget &amp; expenses

-In April, we saw $18,145.00 in total income, and spent a total of $19,164.73.
+In April, we saw $18,145.00 in total income, and spent a total of $28,511.19.

-* $6,558 for 43.7 hours worked on Bundler at $150/hour
+* $6,557.50 for 43.7 hours worked on Bundler at $150/hour
-* $4,058 for 27.1 hours worked on RubyGems.org at $150/hour
+* $1,080 for 7.2 hours worked on RubyGems.org at $150/hour
-* $1,080 for 7.2 hours worked on RubyGems at $150/hour
+* $6,206.25 for 41.4 hours worked on RubyGems at $150/hour
-* $2,918 for 19.5 hours worked on other OSS and dev tools at $150/hour
+* $3,633.75 for 24.2 hours worked on other OSS and devtools at $150/hour
+* $2,550 for 17.0 hours worked on The Ruby Toolbox at $150/hour
 * $83.66 on dedicated servers for RubyBench.org
-* $551.5 on payment processing fees
+* $551.50 on payment processing fees
-* $2,083.23 on company overhead like hosting, services, software, hardware, taxes, etc
+* $5,919.69 on company overhead like hosting, services, software, hardware, taxes, etc
-* $1,275 on accounting, copywriting, design, and other professional services
+* $1,370 on accounting, copywriting, design, and other professional services
 * $558.84 on marketing, evangelism, and community outreach

 Until next time,<br>
-The Ruby Together Team
+Stephanie, André, and the Ruby Together Team